nodswal/tmux-install/README.md

 # tmux Install
 Installs the Latest or noted versions of Tmux, ncurse, libevent in a user or system based install.
 No root required.
 Great for having tmux anywhere you don't have root, school, work (with permission).

+Repo's are usually way out of date, and I want to enjoy the Tmux goodness sooner.

 basic parse using curl/wget of github and projects homepages to find latest stable versions.